 A personal loan will also feature a fixed interest rate.
 The IRS, on the other hand, adjusts its interest rate — for the good or the bad — every quarter.

 Dealing With Your Debts

-If you’re struggling to deal with a tax lien, there’s a good chance that you’re grappling with other debts that may be chipping away at your credit.
-There’s no one-size-fits-all solution for these types of situations, but there are several debt repayment strategies that can make the process quicker and easier.
+If you’re struggling to deal with a tax lien, there’s a good chance that you’re grappling with other debts that may be chipping away at your credit as well.
+There’s no one-size-fits-all solution for these types of situations.
+But there are several debt repayment strategies that can make it easier to pay down and manage your debts.

-And, as you take care of these debts, make sure you’re equipped to repair your credit as you work toward long-term financial stability.
+As you take care of your debts, it’s also a good idea to repair your credit as you work toward long-term financial stability.